Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Introduction

-In this paper, we perform core collapse simulations for this same set of progenitors and employ the LS220 EOS \citep{lseos:91,oconnor:10}.
-We use a new multidimensional neutrino transport implementation in the \code{FLASH} hydrodynamics simulation package \citep{fryxell:00, dubey:09}.
+In this paper, we perform core collapse supernova simulations for this same set of progenitors and employ the LS220 EOS \citep{lseos:91,oconnor:10}.
+We use a new multidimensional neutrino transport implementation in the \code{FLASH} simulation framework \citep{fryxell:00, dubey:09}.
 We also systematically explore the differences between core collapse simulations with Newtonian gravity and with a newly implemented GR effective potential.
 We include our results in \tref{tab:literature}.
 Our main conclusion is that a GR treatment of gravity is important and required for accurately simulating the neutrino mechanism in core-collapse supernovae.
 The assumption of Newtonian gravity underestimates the neutrino luminosity and the mean energies of the emitted spectra, consequently, Newtonian gravity results in lower neutrino heating rates in the gain region.
-Given the large number of simulation groups currently using Newtonian gravity to study core-collapse supernovae, we find it especially important to systematically demonstrate this point.
+Given the large number of simulation groups recently using Newtonian gravity to study core-collapse supernovae, we find it especially important to systematically demonstrate this point.
 We also compare our results to other core-collapse supernova simulations with comparable initial conditions.
-In some cases we find close agreement with these other studies, particularly with the results of the \cite{hanke:14}.
+Generally, we find our explosions occur later than those found in the literature.
+We conclude these differences are likely due to the differences in the neutrino opacities and interactions used.

 The remainder of this paper is organized as follows.
 In \sref{sec:methods}, we introduce the methods used for computing the GR effective potential and for our neutrino transport scheme.
-Several tests of these methods are presented in the Appendix.
+Details and several tests of these methods are presented in the Appendix.
 In \sref{sec:results} we present our main results including a detailed comparison to publicly available simulation data from \cite{liebendoerfer:05} and \cite{oconnor:15a}, multidimensional results assuming Newtonian gravity, and multidimensional results using GR effective potential gravity.
-We discuss our Newtonian vs. GR results in \sref{sec:discussion} as well as compare our results with those available in the literature for the same progenitor models and gravity prescriptions.
+We also briefly discuss the impact of resolution and random perturbations on our models.
+We discuss our Newtonian vs. GREP results in \sref{sec:discussion} as well as compare our results with those available in the literature for the same progenitor models and gravity prescriptions.
+We add four additional models to our GREP simulations are discuss the results in comparison to parameterized 1D models of core collapse.
 We conclude in \sref{sec:conclusion}.